 - What are the treatment methods for dissociative identity disorder?

 - What is the prognosis for dissociative identity disorder?

 - What are complications of dissociative identity disorder?

 - Is it possible to prevent dissociative identity disorder?

 - Find a local Psychiatrist in your town

 What are causes and risk factors of dissociative identity disorder?

-While there is no proven specific cause of DID, the prevailing psychological theory about how the condition develops is as a reaction to childhood trauma.
-Specifically, it is thought that one way that some individuals respond to being severely traumatized as a young child is to wall off, in other words to dissociate, those memories.
+While there is no proven specific cause of DID, the prevailing psychological theory about how the condition usually develops is as a reaction to severe childhood trauma.
+Specifically, it is thought that one way that some individuals respond to being severely traumatized as a young child is to wall off altered states of consciousness, in other words to dissociate, those memories.
 When that reaction becomes extreme, DID may be the result.
 As with other mental disorders, having a family member with DID may be a risk factor, in that it indicates a potential vulnerability to developing the disorder but does not translate into the condition being literally hereditary.

 Signs and symptoms of dissociative identity disorder include

 - lapses in memory (dissociation), particularly of significant life events, like birthdays, weddings, or birth of a child;